Projects

 Coccidioidomycosis (Valley Fever): Evaluating immune modulators in dogs with Valley Fever

-Objective: To evaluate existing immune modulators in dogs with VF to inform on applications for humans and veterinary patients.
+Summary: OMG is preparing to evaluate existing immune modulators in dogs with VF to inform on applications for humans and veterinary patients.

 Sponsor: OMG (internal, investigator initiated)

-Anticipated Start: October 2025
+Anticipated Start: November 2025

 Study Location(s): Arizona Animal Hospital, 31319 N Scottsdale Rd., Scottsdale, AZ 85266